Skip to content

 Updated May 20, 2026

 A good bob makes a sound when you move — that soft swing of weight against the jaw that says the style is doing the work for you.
 Precise enough to feel intentional, forgiving enough to grow out gracefully, and adaptable to nearly every face and texture once you choose the length with care.
-Here are all thirty, organized so you can find yours by the thing that matters most — your face shape and your hair.
+Here are all thirty, each with a note on the face shape and texture it flatters, so you can scan for the one that matches yours.
+If you'd rather start with a shorter, curated set, our 20 bob hairstyles covers the core shapes.

 Save the ones that match your shape and texture, then bring two or three to your stylist — the consultation makes the look, every time.